Frequently Asked Questions¶

 PhotoPrism supports indexing, viewing, and converting most popular image, video and RAW formats, including JPEG, PNG, GIF, BMP, HEIF, HEIC, MP4, MOV, WebP, and WebM.
 TIFF is partially supported without extensions like GeoTIFF.

-The internally used image format is JPEG.
-When indexing, a JPEG sidecar file can be created automatically for videos and images in other formats.
+When indexing, a JPEG or PNG sidecar file is automatically created for videos and images in other formats, such as RAW or vector graphics.
 It is needed for thumbnail generation, image classification, and face detection.
 JPEG XL support is planned as soon as it is generally available and enough compatible tools exist.

 If installed, converting RAW files is possible with the following converters (our Docker image includes both):